MileHacker Logo

 Arancine/Arancini

 Fried rice balls, a staple of Sicilian street food.
 Typically filled with ragù (meat sauce), mozzarella, and peas, or butter and ham.
-Look for them at bakeries ("panifici") and street food vendors.
+Look on their behalf at bakeries ("panifici") and street food vendors.

 Sfincione